 The average outdoor radon level is 0.4 pCi/L.

 Update: I’ve had this radon detector for 2 years so far.
 Wow, I really appreciate constant live updates on my home radon levels.
 Fortunately for me, the levels are fine.
 It’s peace of mind.

 Traditionally, consumers only had two options: call a professional to test their radon levels, or purchase a single-use charcoal test which was then sent to a lab for the results.

-However I’ve discovered a radon detector product line from a company with scientists working together at CERN (European Organization for Nuclear Research).
+However I’ve discovered a radon detector from a company with scientists working together at CERN (European Organization for Nuclear Research).
 Their mission, “to offer accurate, user-friendly radon detectors to the masses, making them as common as smoke detectors.”